Learn how to determine your Google Grants eligibility and get started with the program.

 Google Ad Grant consultants (who often offer other digital marketing or fundraising strategy services) have experience identifying issues that might keep you from receiving a grant and can make sure you don’t get denied on a technicality or mistake.

-Your team can take the following steps to get your organization ready for your Google Ad Grants application:
+Regardless of whether your team works with a consultant, take these steps to prepare for your Google Ad Grants application:

 • Make sure your mission is clear.
 Both on your nonprofit’s website and your grant application, your nonprofit’s mission should be front and center.
 Make sure Google can quickly understand what programs or efforts you’ll be using Google Ads to promote.
 Note: it helps to have a concise mission statement and your EIN in the footer of your site.